 Teaching with Technology

-Instructional technologies (IT) include not only computer-based technologies but more conventional low-tech items such as chalkboards, planned worksheets, and overhead projectors as well.
-Students appreciate appropriate selection and use of instructional technology, digital or otherwise; their most pointed criticism is of trying to use a digital tool that an instructor is not sufficiently skilled with.
+Instructional technologies (abbreviated here as IT) include not only computer-based technologies but also more conventional low-tech items such as chalkboards, planned worksheets, and overhead projectors.
+Students appreciate appropriate selection and use of instructional technology, digital or otherwise; their most pointed criticism often focuses on classroom attempts to use digital tools with which an instructor is not sufficiently familiar or skilled.

 Effectiveness within an instructional context, not technological sophistication, is the key.
 For example, while a multimedia presentation using PowerPoint or Keynote with embedded audio and video can engage students intensely around a topic, there are times when the best vehicle to get an essential conceptual point across is a simple diagram on the chalkboard.
 GSIs must experiment and evaluate when visuals or other electronic resources are useful for the discipline, the content, and the way they want students to use what they learn.

 In This Section